Ari-healthcare-data/clinical-operations-dashboard/README.md

 ## Data Transformation Layers

-This project follows a multi-layer data architecture:
+To make the dataset easy to analyze and ensure metrics were accurate, I used a multi-layer data architecture.
+Each layer serves a clear purpose and makes debugging and KPI validation easier.

 ### 1. Raw Layer
 - Original dataset stored in Excel format